-Make up is a way to transform and express your individuality; from a classic red lip, smokey eye glam to a bold and colorful dazzling look.
-However, the beauty industry has associated itself to traditional femininity by targeting cis women.
-Make up campaigns use modelesque hairless, skinny women and has only recently started becoming more diverse within the past year or so in their shade ranges and photo spreads by using more women of color.
+Makeup is a way to transform and express your individuality; from a classic red lip, smokey eye glam to a bold and colorful dazzling look.
+However, the beauty industry have associated itself to traditional femininity by targeting cis women.
+Makeup campaigns use modelesque hairless, skinny women and have only recently started becoming more diverse within the past year or so in their shade ranges and photo spreads by using more women of color.

-Fluide is a new and revolutionary cruelty-free make up brand that has shook the beauty industry to its core with their game changing concept of catering to all gender identities!
+Fluide is a new and revolutionary cruelty-free make up brand that has shaken the beauty industry to its core with its game-changing concept of catering to all gender identities!

 Courtesy of Fluide